The Quaker Difference at DVFriends

 We know that students with learning differences are smart and they do not lack the desire to do well -- rather, they often work much harder than their peers and what they need to be successful are teachers who understand them as learners and teach them using methods that fit their needs.
 That is exactly what the DVFriends faculty is trained to do.

-But, expert teaching is only half of the equation that makes DVFriends unique.
+Expert teaching is only half of the equation that makes DVFriends unique.
 How does the school’s Quaker identity contribute to the power of a DVFriends education?